 As you step inside, you’ll be astonished by the number of bones on display.
 Even without counting them, you can tell there are at least a thousand bodies in the room.
 These bones are not just stacked on top of each other, though.
 They also form interesting patterns, as you’ll notice on the pillars.

 There are Roman ruins spread all over Évora, but the Roman Temple is the city’s most famous attraction.

 Built around the 1st century B.C., it’s one of the best-preserved Roman structures in the Iberian Peninsula.
 Some say the temple was devoted to the goddess Diana, but there is no proof of that.

 It seems odd, but the temple was not always as prominent as it is today.
 For centuries, it was hidden inside a fortress, and it was only restored in the 1870s.
 This is probably the reason why it’s in such good condition.
 Now, it’s impossible to leave Évora without capturing this historical monument.

-After seeing the Roman temple, I took a stroll around the historic centre.
-First, I took a walk around the Diana Garden, a small green area located right next to the temple.
+After seeing the Roman temple, take a stroll around the historic centre.
+Enjoy a wander around the Diana Garden, a small green area located right next to the temple.
 The garden has a few benches and a kiosk where you can grab a coffee.

-Next, I visited the Cadaval Palace, one of the many noble houses scattered around Évora.
+Next, visit the Cadaval Palace, one of the many noble houses scattered around Évora.
 The palace has been the home of the Dukes of Cadaval since the 14th century.
-While it’s a private residence, there are a few rooms open to the public, showcasing rare items like porcelain and old furniture.
-The highlight of my visit, however, was going in the private chapel next door.
-Inside this chapel, I found walls covered with stunning Portuguese tiles from top to bottom.
+While it’s a private residence, they often host temporary art exhibits.
+Inside is also a restaurant serving Portuguese food with a contemporary twist.

 Now that you’ve ticked off the main attractions in Évora, you can enjoy other activities nearby.